Hidden in Plain Sight – How Fraud You See Is Often Just Part of the Story

 Income misrepresentation is nothing new.
 Unfortunately, people lie about the money they make all the time.
 But it has never been so easy for a borrower to misrepresent the money they make and get away with it.

-Point Predictive conducted a study with its consortium lenders regarding falsified paystubs.
+Point Predictive conducted a study with its data repository lenders regarding falsified paystubs.
 The results were staggering.
 In 2020 the use of fake paystubs doubled, and lenders reported that about 10% of all paystubs they saw were altered in some way.
 That means that 1 in every 10 paystubs received by lenders were fraud, just last year.
 Fake paystub services are emboldening both first-party and third-party fraudsters alike.

 During the pandemic, Point Predictive saw in increase in income misrepresentation, even after unemployment began to normalize.
 I see four major drivers:

 - It’s Easy – Criminal fraudsters follow the money.
 The easier the scheme, the quicker the money, and the faster the fraud.
 Income misrepresentation has proven to be a cash cow, and the fraudsters will continue to milk.